-9. Process of Preparing the Group's Non-Financial Information
+9. Process of Preparing the Non-Financial Information of the Group's Companies

-Before the beginning of each financial year, the Office of the Secretary of the Board of Directors of the Company shall inform the ESG Division (or such division as assumes the duties thereof) of the date expected for the adoption of the resolution to formulate the Consolidated SNFI.
+Before the beginning of each financial year, the Office of the Secretary of the Board of Directors of the Company shall inform the ESG Division (or such division as assumes the duties thereof at any time) of the date expected for the adoption of the resolution to formulate the Consolidated SNFI.

-The ESG Division (or such division as assumes the duties thereof) shall communicate to the management decision-making bodies of the country subholding companies the deadlines for submitting the non-financial information for the preparation of the Consolidated SNFI corresponding to their respective subgroups.
+The Company's ESG Division (or such division as assumes the duties thereof at any time) shall communicate to the management decision-making bodies of the country subholding companies (and of the head of business companies that are not subordinate to a country subholding company) the deadlines for submitting the non-financial information for the preparation of the Consolidated SNFI corresponding to their respective subgroups.

-Said notice shall be coordinated with the requests for financial information made by the Company's Administration and Control Division (or such division as assumes the duties thereof) within the framework of the Iberdrola Group Financial Information Preparation Policy, as well as the requests for information made by the chair of the Company's Audit and Risk Supervision Committee pursuant to the provisions of the General Framework for Relations of Coordination and Information among the Audit Committees of Iberdrola, S.A. and its Group, in order to issue the required reports, and particularly in order for the Audit and Risk Supervision Committee to report on the process of preparation and presentation and the clarity and integrity of the Consolidated SNFI.
+Said notice shall be coordinated with the requests for financial information made by the Company's Administration and Control Division (or such division as assumes the duties thereof at any time) within the framework of the Iberdrola Group Financial Information Preparation Policy, as well as the requests for information made by the chair of the Company's Audit and Risk Supervision Committee and the chairs of the audit committees of the country subholding companies pursuant to the provisions of the General Framework for Relations of Coordination and Information among the Audit Committees of Iberdrola, S.A. and those of the Companies of its Group, in order to issue the required reports, and particularly in order for said Audit and Risk Supervision Committee to report on the process of preparation and presentation and the clarity and integrity of the Consolidated SNFI.

-Based on the information received from the organisation responsible for preparing the non-financial information for consolidation, the management bodies of the country subholding companies (and of the head of business companies that are not subordinate to a country subholding company and that have their own audit and compliance committee), following a report from their respective audit and compliance committees, and in the case of Avangrid, Inc. only, from its Compensation, Nomination and Corporate Governance Committee, shall prepare and approve the non-financial information for consolidation corresponding to the subgroup thereof and shall send it to the Company's ESG Division (or such division as assumes the duties thereof) in accordance with the provisions of the Guide, prior to the date indicated thereby, in order to prepare the Consolidated SNFI.
+Based on the information received from the organisation responsible for preparing the nonfinancial information for consolidation, the management bodies of the country subholding companies (following a report from their respective audit and compliance committees in the case of the country subholding companies) and of the head of business companies that are not subordinate to a country subholding company, shall prepare and approve the nonfinancial information for consolidation corresponding to the subgroup thereof and shall send it to the Company's ESG Division (or to such division as assumes the duties thereof at any time) in accordance with the provisions of the Guide, prior to the date indicated thereby, in order to prepare the Consolidated SNFI.